Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Abstract

 \section{Abstract}

-This paper focuses on reinforcement learning for the regularized robust Markov decision process (MDP) problem, an extension of the robust MDP framework.
-We first introduce the risk-sensitive MDP and establish the equivalence between risk-sensitive MDP and regularized robust MDP.
-This equivalence offers an alternative perspective for addressing the regularized RMDP and enables the design of efficient learning algorithms.
-Given this equivalence, we further derive the policy gradient theorem for the regularized robust MDP problem and prove the global convergence of the exact policy gradient method under the tabular setting with direct parameterization.
-We also propose a sample-based offline learning algorithm, namely the robust fitted-Z iteration (RFZI), for a specific regularized robust MDP problem with a KL-divergence regularization term and analyze the sample complexity of the algorithm.
-Our results are also supported by numerical simulations.
+{Robust Markov Decision Processes (MDPs) and risk-sensitive MDPs are both powerful tools for making decisions in the presence of uncertainties.
+Previous efforts have aimed to establish their connections, revealing equivalences in specific formulations.
+This paper introduces a new formulation for risk-sensitive MDPs, which assesses risk in a slightly different manner compared to the classical Markov risk measure \cite{ruszczynski2010risk}, and establishes its equivalence with a class of soft robust MDP (RMDP) problems, including the standard RMDP as a special case.
+Leveraging this equivalence, we further derive the policy gradient theorem for both problems, proving gradient domination and global convergence of the exact policy gradient method under the tabular setting with direct parameterization.
+This forms a sharp contrast to the Markov risk measure, known to be potentially non-gradient-dominant \cite{huang2021convergence}.
+We also propose a sample-based offline learning algorithm, namely the robust fitted-Z iteration (RFZI), for a specific soft RMDP problem with a KL-divergence regularization term (or equivalently the risk-sensitive MDP with an entropy risk measure).
+We showcase its streamlined design and less stringent assumptions due to the equivalence and analyze its sample complexity. }